Devonav/CollectionsApp/README.md

 Date: 9/6/2023

 Program Objective
 This Java program demonstrates the usage of major classes in the Collections framework.
-It performs various operations on a list of names, including sorting, shuffling, searching, and converting between lists and arrays.
+It performs various operations on a list of names, including sorting, shuffling, searching, and converting between lists and arrays:

 Features
 List Creation: Initializes a list of eight names.